 - member at-large for the Technical Council of Software Engineering (2015-2017)

 - organizing committee member for FSE 2016, ICSE 2014, CSMR/WCRE 2014, ICSE 2013,

-- treasurer for the Swiss Group for Object-Oriented Systems and Environments CHOOSE since 2011,
+- treasurer for the Swiss Group for Object-Oriented Systems and Environments CHOOSE from 2011 to 2017,

 Previously, I finished my PhD with Gail C. Murphy in the Software Practices Lab at the University of British Columbia in 2011.
 I received my Diplom degree from the Ludwig-Maximilians-University Munich in 2005 and also worked in the OBASCO research group at the École des Mines de Nantes.